 System Automation

 So I have been writing about streaming our workflow, but this does not have to be about coding.
 How about our productivity on our systems?
-In this article I focusing on scheduling some jobs on Unix based systems, mostly centered around securing data.
+In this article, I focus on scheduling jobs on Unix-based systems, mostly for securing data.

 Schedule Jobs with Cron